Photo ©Outi Luova

-Project Management in East Asia (3 ECTS)
+Project Management in East Asia (4 ECTS)

 Level: Master’s level

 Contents: This course introduces students to project management in general and in East Asia in particular.
 Students learn to design and plan a concrete (notional) project, organize and manage resources to achieve the specific project goals, outcomes and outputs.
-Lectures on project management are provided by practitioners working in various sectors in East Asia.
-Students are required to do the readings, watch all lectures and do small exercises.
-Based on the lectures students draft in groups a project proposal for a project that could be implemented in East Asia.
+The course starts with basic exercises in project planning techniques after which students learn about project management in East Asian countries.
+To complete the course, students draft in groups a project proposal for a project that could be implemented in East Asia.